splunk/splunk-opentelemetry-examples/instrumentation/dotnet/aws-ecs/README.md

-# Instrumenting a Java Application in Amazon ECS with OpenTelemetry
+# Instrumenting a .NET Application in Amazon ECS with OpenTelemetry

 This example uses the same sample application and Docker image that was used in the [dotnet/k8s](../k8s) example.